BartMassey/fftfreq/README.md

 * `plotcos.sh` can be used to invoke `gnuplot` to show the differences graphically.

+* `tinycos.py` is a small reproducer published with the issue report.

 # Usage

 Run `python3 cos.py` to get the maximum absolute error